SnapFS Documentation

 • API keys (see Managing Access)

-If you are installing the long-running agent service on Linux, follow the install.sh / systemd instructions in the main repo after installing the package:
+If you are installing the long-running agent service on Linux, the preferred flow is the bootstrap installer:

 cd snapfs